 Article 1 is substantially more credible than Article 2.
 In article 1 we know that the person is properly educated, has experience in their field, and has written credible pieces in the past that other experts have supported.
 It is also posted on a website that is known for credible and reasonable content.
 Article 2 is the exact opposite and is not a credible source of information.

 Just because a writer is new, inexperienced, or writing on an unreliable website, that does not inherently mean that their information is false.
 It is plausible that Article 2 contains accurate information, but since the content, author, and site are all far less credible, this warrants you to become distrustful and skeptical.
 A source that is less credible and less reliable must be analyzed more diligently and carefully in order to validate their information.
 That being said, if you want accurate information from sources that reliably provide it, your best bet is to avoid writers and websites with low credibility.

 A “bias” is a slant that a news organization has in the way that they report content.
 For example a news agency run by mostly liberals with mostly liberal hosts will undoubtedly feature more liberal stories with liberal understandings.
 It is nearly impossible to have a news agency with zero bias.
-Fox News has an extreme conservative bias and it makes much of their reporting distorted.
+Fox News has an strong conservative bias and it makes much of their reporting distorted.
 Huffington Post has a strong liberal bias and this bleeds into how it interprets and reports about the world.